flavian112/imp/README.md

 ## Build

 - `make all` to build interpreter.
-- `make run` to interpret "example.imp".
+- `make example` to interpret "example/example.imp".
 - `make clean` to remove build folder.

 ## Dependencies